Hard to Handle (song)

 "Hard to Handle" is a 1968 song written by American soul singer Otis Redding along with Al Bell and Allen Jones.
 Originally recorded by Redding, it was released in 1968 as the B-side to "Amen" (shortly after the singer's sudden death in 1967).
 The song also appears on the 1968 album The Immortal Otis Redding.
-Redding's version reached No. 38 on the Billboard R&B chart and No. 51 on the pop chart.
+Redding's version reached number 38 on the Billboard R&B chart and number 51 on the pop chart.

-The Black Crowes covered the song on their 1990 debut album Shake Your Money Maker; it would become their biggest hit single (#26 pop, #1 rock).
+American rock band the Black Crowes covered the song for their 1990 debut album, Shake Your Money Maker, reaching number 26 on the Billboard Hot 100 with their rendition.

+Certifications

+The Grateful Dead version

+"Hard to Handle" was performed by the Grateful Dead about 90 times between March 1969 and August 1971 with Ron "Pigpen" McKernan taking the lead vocals.
+The band subsequently performed the song only twice, on December 30 and 31, 1982, with Etta James taking the vocals and support from the Tower of Power horns.

 The Black Crowes version

 American rock band the Black Crowes covered the song for their 1990 debut album, Shake Your Money Maker.
-Two versions of the song exist: the original album version and the hit single remixed with an overdubbed brass section.
+Two versions of the song exist: the original album version and the hit single remixed with an overdubbed brass section, available on the 30th Anniversary edition of Shake Your Money Maker.
 The album version was first released as a single in the United Kingdom in August 1990 and was issued in the United States later the same year.

-The song peaked at number 45 on the US Hot 100, number one on Album Rock Tracks, and number 45 on the UK Singles Chart.
+The song peaked at number 45 on the US Billboard Hot 100, number one on the Billboard Album Rock Tracks chart, and number 45 on the UK Singles Chart.
 Following the success of the band's first top-40 hit, "She Talks to Angels", the song re-entered the Hot 100 and peaked at number 26 in August 1991, becoming the Black Crowes' highest position on the chart.
 The same month, the song was re-released in the UK and reached a new peak of number 39.

+The guitar solo was played by Brendan O'Brien on a Gibson Les Paul owned by Rick Rubin.